mauriciopoppe/blog/site/content/notes/computer-graphics/transformation-matrices/projections/orthographic.md

 \end{bmatrix}
 $$</div>

-### Projection onto an arbitrary axis/plane
+### Projection onto an Arbitrary Axis/Plane

-We can apply a zero factor scale along the direction of the vector perpendicular to the axis/plane
+We can apply a zero-factor scale along the direction of the vector perpendicular to the axis/plane.

-In 2d
+In 2D:

 <div>$$
 \begin{align*}